-The calendar year 2023 MBOs for Ms. Yoss will include identifying and addressing revenue leakage opportunities, enhancing the enterprise accounting and human resources systems, and developing key personnel.
-Ms. Yoss' bonus opportunity will be targeted at 30% of her base salary with the ability to achieve up to 40%, with 50% of her bonus opportunity dependent on achieving overall financial performance and 50% dependent on her contributions towards achieving her calendar year 2023 MBOs.
+The calendar year 2024 MBOs for Ms. Yoss will include providing insight into the organization's financial health, enhancing financial health and accounting systems and development of key personnel.
+Ms. Yoss' bonus opportunity will be targeted at 30% of her base salary with the ability to achieve up to 40%, with 50% of her bonus opportunity dependent on achieving overall financial performance and 50% dependent on her contributions towards achieving her calendar year 2024 MBOs.